The UK’s only dedicated Road and Sewer Section Bond specialist.

 Overview:

-A Section 278 bond is a critical financial tool in the development process, ensuring that highway improvements and alterations are carried out to the appropriate standards.
+A Section 278 Bond is a critical financial tool in the development process, ensuring that highway improvements and alterations are carried out to the appropriate standards.
 It provides protection for the local highway authority and the public by guaranteeing that any necessary works will be completed, with the bond acting as a safety net if the developer fails to meet their obligations.
 This mechanism helps ensure that new developments do not compromise public infrastructure or road safety.

 A Section 184 Agreement Bond (S184) is a type of financial security required under Section 184 of the Highways Act 1980 in the UK.
 It is commonly used in relation to the construction of vehicle access points (also known as crossovers) to public roads or highways, ensuring that the work is completed to the required standard and any damage caused to the highway during construction is rectified.